Lastraeus/limerick-comedy-guide/README.md

 Resizing browser with CTRL-SHIFT-M on firefox to see responsive-design-mode.
 Checked down to 320px.

-Inspecting any unexpected or hard to diagnose bugs with the inspect source feature in firefox.
+Inspecting any unexpected or hard to diagnose bugs with the inspect source feature in firefox/chrome.

 Result of testing is:
     - confirmation that the site layout is as design intended.